winitzki/lamonte-jexer-wikis/porting.md

    and its current position.
 So it conservatively updates all rows between the old and new mouse pointer rows, inclusive.

- * For a row that is updated, the text will be displayed first, then the image.
+ * For a row that is updated, the image will be displayed first, then the text.
 For performance, adjacent image cells are collected into contiguous blocks, and these contiguous blocks are cached.

 With the above stragegy, a sixel-supporting terminal is not required